 Send the completed Action Plan to QiSS for verification.

-QiSS will acknowledge your engagement with First Steps by issuing you with a certificate and logo.
+QiSS will validate your First Steps Action Plan, issue you with a certificate and grant you use of the First Steps logo.

 First Steps Certificate

 Quotes from organisations that have engaged with the First Steps process: